shendude/playlist-preserver/README.md

 -**How do I edit a playlist?**

 Only the soundcloud user who has made the playlist can change it.
-Visit the soundcloud how-to guides (http://uploadandmanage.help.soundcloud.com/customer/portal/articles/2122125-managing-and-customizing-your-playlist) for more info.
+Visit the soundcloud how-to guide (http://uploadandmanage.help.soundcloud.com/customer/portal/articles/2122125-managing-and-customizing-your-playlist) for more info.

 -**How come the changes I've made aren't showing up?**